liamhays/hpex/README.md

 ports, following these steps:

 1. Look for any device files named `ttyUSB*`, which is Linux's default device name for USB-to-serial adapters.
-Note that there is no support for [`ttyACM*` adapters](https://rfc1149.net/blog/2013/03/05/what-is-the-difference-between-devttyusbx-and-devttyacmx/).
+HPex does not support [`ttyACM*` adapters](https://rfc1149.net/blog/2013/03/05/what-is-the-difference-between-devttyusbx-and-devttyacmx/).
    If HPex finds multiple `ttyUSB*` files, it uses the first one in alphanumeric order.